grain-lang/grain/stdlib/path.md

 rather than one defined by a specific operating system.
 The rules are as
 follows:

-- Path separators are denoted by `/` for POSIX-like paths and additionally `\` for Windows paths
+- Path separators are denoted by `/` for POSIX-like paths
 - Absolute paths may be rooted either at the POSIX-like root `/` or at Windows-like drive roots like `C:/`
 - Paths referencing files must not include trailing forward slashes, but paths referencing directories may
 - The path segment `.` indicates the relative "current" directory of a path, and `..` indicates the parent directory of a path